-- Who needs to participate in order that the partnerships are effective between schools and communities?
+- Who needs to participate in order that the partnerships are effective between our school and our communitiy?

 Parents & Community: Join Us in our Mission!

 - Volunteer to be part of our annual Black History Month activities, including our African-American author read-in, our Black History celebration, or specific classroom/grade-level activities.
-(Contact our counselor April Mears or classroom teachers for specifics)
+(Contact our counselors or classroom teachers for specifics)

 - Support our mission and vision to diversify classroom libraries.
 Each year in February the East Portland Rotary donates hundreds of culturally-relevant books featuring characters from diverse backgrounds and perspectives to our classroom libraries.
-We believe that classroom libraries should act as “windows, bridges and mirrors.”
+We believe that classroom libraries should act as “windows, bridges, mirrors.”
 Windows so students can see into other worlds, mirrors so that they can see themselves reflected in what they read, and bridges to connect the two.
-If you would like to donate a title or two to our February event, please contact Ben or Brad.
+If you would like to donate a title or two to our library, contact our librarian.

 - Attend monthly PTA meetings to share your voice and perspective (see school handbook and calendar for specific dates or check the PTA website)

 - Read, Learn, and Engage in your own personal journey.
-Our staff handpicked books to read over the summer in 2016 and to build our own library to assist in our journeys and we are happy to share them in the hopes that our community joins us in this valuable work.
-Email Ben or Brad for more info.
+Our staff handpicked books starting in the summer of 2016 to build our own library to assist in our journeys.
+We are happy to share them in the hopes that our community joins us in this valuable work.
+Email Ben for more info.